Randolph Scott: Zane Grey apprenticeship

 Scott's first role under his new Paramount contract was a small supporting part in a comedy called Sky Bride (1932) starring Richard Arlen and Jack Oakie.

-Following that, however, Paramount cast him as the lead in Heritage of the Desert (1932), his first significant starring role and also the one that established him as a Western hero.
+Following that, however, Paramount cast him as the lead in Heritage of the Desert (1932), which established him as a Western hero.
 As with Women Men Marry, Sally Blane was his leading lady.
 Henry Hathaway made his directorial debut with Heritage of the Desert.
-The film was popular and Scott would go on to make ten "B" Western films loosely based on the novels of Zane Grey.
+The film was popular and Scott went on to make ten "B" Western films loosely based on the novels of Zane Grey.

-Many of these Grey adaptations were remakes of earlier silent films or even retitled versions of more recent movies.
-In an effort to save on production costs, Paramount used stock footage from the silent version and even hired some of the same actors, such as Raymond Hatton and Noah Beery, to repeat their roles, meaning that sometimes their ages would vary eight or more years during the same scene.
+Many of the Grey adaptations were remakes of earlier silent films or retitled versions of recent movies.
+In an effort to save on production costs, Paramount used stock footage from the silent version and even hired some of the same actors, such as Raymond Hatton and Noah Beery, to reprise their roles, meaning that sometimes their ages would vary eight or more years during the same scene.
 For the 1933 films The Thundering Herd and Man of the Forest, Scott's hair was darkened and he sported a trim moustache so that he could easily be matched to footage of Jack Holt, the star of the silent versions.

-In between his work in the Zane Grey Western series, Paramount cast Scott in several non-Western roles, such as "the other man" in Hot Saturday (1932), with Nancy Carroll and Cary Grant.
-Scott returned to Zane Grey Westerns with Wild Horse Mesa (1932), then was the romantic male lead in Hello, Everybody!
+In between his work in the Zane Grey Westerns, Paramount cast Scott in several non-Western roles, including "the other man" in Hot Saturday (1932), with Nancy Carroll and Cary Grant and the romantic male lead in Hello, Everybody!
 (1933).
-The Thundering Herd (1933) was another Zane Grey Western with Hathaway, then he was in two horror movies, Murders in the Zoo (1933) with Lionel Atwill and Supernatural (1933) with Carole Lombard.
-After the Western Sunset Pass (1933), Paramount loaned Scott to Columbia, to play Bebe Daniels's love interest in a minor romantic comedy called Cocktail Hour (1933).
+He made two horror movies, Murders in the Zoo (1933) with Lionel Atwill and Supernatural (1933) with Carole Lombard.
+After the Western Sunset Pass (1933), Paramount loaned Scott to Columbia for Cocktail Hour (1933), a minor romantic comedy opposite Bebe Daniels.